bd28/bld-apps/plan.md

 ## Security Considerations
 - [x] The Resend API key is stored as an environment variable
 - [x] Form submissions are validated on both client and server
-- [ ] Implement rate limiting to prevent abuse
+- [x] Implement rate limiting to prevent abuse
-  > _Note: Consider adding rate limiting middleware to prevent form spam._
+  > _Note: Added middleware to implement rate limiting for API routes, particularly for the contact form endpoints._
 - [x] CSRF protection is enabled (built into Next.js)

 ## Design Considerations